• Skip to primary navigation

 Instructions

-4. Add your flour and baking powder and beat on the lowest setting until the flour has just been combined and no dry portions remain in your bowl.
+• Add your flour and baking powder and beat on the lowest setting until the flour has just been combined and no dry portions remain on the sides of the bowl.

-6. Pour the crumbly mixture into your tin and press firmly into your baking tin base until even.
+• Pour the crumbly mixture into your prepared tin and press firmly into your baking tin base until even.
 Set aside.

-8. Place the egg whites in a clean and dry bowl and beat on medium until soft peaks form.
+• Place egg whites in a clean and dry bowl and beat on medium until soft peaks form.

-12. Spoon the meringue on top of the raspberry jam and make small marks into the meringue or small peaks.
+• Spoon the meringue mixture on top of the cake and make small peaks in the mixture.

 Notes